rugpulldetector/my_audit_journey/Safyer/Bug Reports.md

 # LiquidityPool.sol

+### 20) Wrong logic for cooldown and withdrawal window check.
-### 20) Cooldown end time should be mapping storage variable per each address, it should be updated at withdraw().
+- Cooldown end time should be mapping storage variable per each address.
+- block.timestamp should be between [cooldownEndTime, cooldownEndTime + withdrawalWindow]
+- It should be updated after successful withdrawal.
 ```
     mapping(address => uint256) public cooldownEndTime;